Tiyasbanerjee/Tiyasbanerjee/README.md

 - Precision over ornamentation
 - Questions before tools
 - Experiments before assumptions
 - Humility in interpretation, rigor in method

 ---

-## 🌌 Vision

-> “AI may be one of the deepest mysteries of humanity.” 🤔

-Research is not a job.
-It is a path to understanding.
-The purpose is to produce ideas and methods that can be shared, verified, and built upon.
-The goal is clarity, insight, and meaningful contribution.

-- To reveal structure where it is hidden
-- To separate signal from noise
-- To leave behind tools, methods, and observations that endure

----

 ## 🤝 Contact & Collaboration

-Open to those who share curiosity, rigor, and a desire to explore.
+Engagement is welcome from those who share curiosity, rigor, and a desire to explore.
 Collaboration is valued when it deepens insight and challenges thinking.

 📧 [tiyasbanerjee49@gmail.com](mailto:tiyasbanerjee49@gmail.com)